I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONIschemia is the most common cause of cardiovascular disease and myocardial damage in the developed world.
+Ischemia is the most common cause of cardiovascular disease and myocardial damage in the developed world.
 Despite impressive advances in treatment, ischemic heart disease is still associated with high morbidity and mortality.
 Current treatments for ischemic heart disease seek to revascularize occluded arteries, optimize pump function, and prevent future myocardial damage.
 However, current treatments are not able to reverse existing damage to heart muscle.
 Treatment with progenitor cells (i.e., stem cells) offers potential benefits beyond those of standard medical care, including the potential for repair and/or regeneration of damaged myocardium.
+Potential sources of embryonic and adult donor cells include skeletal myoblasts, bone marrow cells, circulating blood-derived progenitor cells, endometrial mesenchymal stem cells (MSCs), adult testis pluripotent stem cells, mesothelial cells, adipose-derived stromal cells, embryonic cells, induced pluripotent stem cells, and bone marrow MSCs, all of which are able to differentiate into cardiomyocytes and vascular endothelial cells.

-There is a variety of potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
+There also are a variety of potential delivery mechanisms for donor cells, encompassing a wide range of invasiveness.
 Donor cells can be delivered via thoracotomy and direct injection into areas of damaged myocardium.
-Injection of progenitor cells into the coronary circulation can also be done using percutaneous, catheter-based techniques.
-Finally, progenitor cells can be delivered intravenously via a peripheral vein.
+Injection of progenitor cells into the coronary circulation also is done using percutaneous, catheter-based techniques.
+Finally, progenitor cells may be delivered intravenously via a peripheral vein.
 With this approach, the cells must be able to target damaged myocardium and concentrate at the site of myocardial damage.

-Adverse effects of treatment with progenitor cells include the risk of the delivery procedure (e.g., thoracotomy, percutaneous catheter-based, etc.) and the risks of the donor cells themselves.
+Adverse effects of progenitor cell treatment include the risks of the delivery procedure (e.g., thoracotomy, percutaneous catheter-based) and risks of the donor cells themselves.
 Donor progenitor cells can differentiate into fibroblasts rather than myocytes.
 This may create a substrate for malignant ventricular arrhythmias.
-There is also a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk of this occurring in humans is not known at present.
+There is also a theoretical risk that tumors, such as teratomas, can arise from progenitor cells, but the actual risk in humans is not known at present.

 POLICYProgenitor cell therapy, including but not limited to skeletal myoblasts or hematopoietic stem cells, is considered investigational as a treatment of damaged myocardium.